awsdocs/aws-cloud9-user-guide/doc_source/sample-cplusplus.md

    cd ..
    ```

-### To set up credentials management in your environment<a name="w3aac21c23c17c15"></a>
+### To set up credentials management in your environment<a name="sample-cplusplus-sdk-creds"></a>

 Each time you use the AWS SDK for C\+\+ to call an AWS service, you must provide a set of credentials with the call\.
 These credentials determine whether the AWS SDK for C\+\+ has the appropriate permissions to make that call\.
 If the credentials don't cover the appropriate permissions, the call will fail\.

 In this step, you store your credentials within the environment\.
-To do this, follow the instructions in [Call AWS Services from an Environment](credentials.md), and then return to this topic\.
+To do this, follow the instructions in [Calling AWS Services from an Environment in AWS Cloud9](credentials.md), and then return to this topic\.

-For additional information, see [Providing AWS Credentials](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/credentials.html) in the *AWS SDK for C\+\+ Developer Guide*\.
+For additional information, see [Providing AWS Credentials](https://docs.aws.amazon.com/sdk-for-cpp/latest/developer-guide/credentials.html) in the *AWS SDK for C\+\+ Developer Guide*\.

 ## Step 5: Add AWS SDK Code<a name="sample-cplusplus-sdk-code"></a>